Intellectual Property Policy

 - A statement that the information in the notification is accurate, and under penalty of perjury, that the Complainant is authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.

 If you are reporting the content of a comment, please send us a screenshot or otherwise specify where the alleged infringement is.
-A LINK TO A CAMPAIGN PAGE IS INSUFFICIENT FOR MemberHub, Inc TO IDENTIFY INFRINGING MATERIALS.
+A LINK TO AN EXPERIENCE PAGE IS INSUFFICIENT FOR MemberHub, Inc TO IDENTIFY INFRINGING MATERIALS.

 How do I report a copyright violation?